Margarita Engle

-Margarita Engle (born in Los Angeles, California on September 2, 1951) is a Cuban American poet and author of many award-winning books for children, young adults and adults.
+Margarita Engle (born September 2, 1951) is a Cuban American poet and author of many award-winning books for children, young adults and adults.
 Most of Engle's stories are written in verse and are a reflection of her Cuban heritage and her deep appreciation and knowledge of nature.
 She became the first Latino awarded a Newbery Honor in 2009 for The Surrender Tree: Poems of Cuba's Struggle for Freedom.
 She was selected by the Poetry Foundation to serve from 2017 to 2019 as the sixth Young People's Poet Laureate.
 On October 9, 2018, Margarita Engle was announced the winner of the 2019 NSK Neustadt Prize for Children's Literature.
 She was nominated by 2019 NSK Prize jury member Lilliam Rivera.
+Her 2024 book, Wild Dreamers, was longlisted for the National Book Award for Young People's Literature.

 Early life

 Engle's father was born in Los Angeles, California and her mother in Trinidad, Cuba.
 Although Engle was born and raised in California, growing up, she spent many summers with her extended family in Cuba.
 As a child, she was introduced to poetry in Spanish, particularly the works of José Martí.